 - Can the amount of obligation be estimated?

 Patent wars that usually happen between Top brands give a clear-cut explanation.
-Let’s suppose that ABC files a case of a patent violation on XYZ and XYZ not only realizes that it may have to pay for violations, but also estimates how much in total.
-In this case, XYZ will record the estimated amount in their books of accounts as a Contingent Liability.
+Let’s suppose that Apple files a case of a patent violation on Samsung and Samsung not only realizes that it may have to pay for violations but also estimates how much in total.
+In this case, Samsung will record the estimated amount in their books of accounts as a Contingent Liability.